 The Institute library has been co-operating with the British Library for a number of years in the collaborative acquisitions of foreign legal materials.
 This has led to a concordat being signed.
 Initially the 2 libraries have concentrated on European official gazettes and have mapped their respective holdings in some detail and made the information available on the FLARE website enabling researchers easily to identify holdings and locations.
 Ultimately the intention is to create a national collection of foreign official gazettes by amalgamating incomplete holdings.
 The two libraries are also co-operating in the acquisitions of legal journals, initially by comparing holdings and again, with the intention of providing access to journal articles for their respective readers.

 British Library and Institute of Advanced Legal Studies Concordat

 With RSLP funding the library developed, along with four library partners, and continues to update a web database called FLAG , providing a gateway to foreign, international and comparative law collections within about 50 academic, national and specialist law libraries in the UK.
 The aim is to improve access to the material and to assist in the creation of a national collection development policy.

-A project is commencing at IALS in 2013 to undertake a major update of the FLAG database.
-The project will involve re-assessing the collections of foreign primary law print materials in UK libraries and rebuilding the FLAG database, which is freely available as a national resource for law
+A major update of the FLAG database was successfully completed in 2014.
+The project involved re-assessing the collections of foreign primary law print materials in UK libraries and rebuilding the FLAG database, which is freely available as a national resource for law

 FLARE - Foreign law research